sultanimbayev/IEIT.Reports.WebFramework/README-Eng.md

 ##### Configuring

-If your project contains the *(App.config)* cofiguration file, then after installation of the *Start package* the following line have to appear in the `appSettings` section:
+If your project contains the *(App.config)* cofiguration file, then after installation of the package the following line have to appear in the `appSettings` section:
 ```
 <add key="WebFramework.TemplatesPath" value="..\..\TemplateFiles" />
 ```